 Vintage linen calendar tea towels inspired this month’s color palette with these Astrobrights Papers colors, from left to right below:

 Astrobrights Papers is my favorite paper hands down.
 You can get your own pack of Astrobrights Papers here.
-Choose all 25 colors, or one of their many assortment packs, or a big pack of one color (with links and images from affiliates):
+Choose all 25 colors, or one of their many assortment packs, or a big pack of one color:

 See my past color palettes to help inspire your own: